 Magento 2 vs. Shopify: Which Is Better?

 In contrast to Shopify, Magento appears to be a platform for advanced users.
-To find an online shop, you have to build the website almost from scratch and take about such aspects as domain purchase, hosting, SEO, etc., on your own.
-The number of themes and extensions available on the official Adobe Marketplace is rather low, so you will need to contact third-party developers to widen the functionality of your website.
+To find an online shop, you have to build the website almost from scratch and take about such aspects as domain purchase, hosting provider fee, search engine optimization, etc., on your own.
+The number of themes and extensions available on the official Adobe Marketplace is rather low, so you will need to contact an ecommerce development company to widen the functionality of your website.
 The advantage of Magento is that with the right investment of money, time and effort, you will receive a truly remarkable and unique website.
 The license for the Magento Community Edition is free, but you might need to hire a trained developer to set up your site.

-In such a way, if you are just starting your journey through the maze of digital commerce, we recommend you to stick with Shopify.
+In such a way, if you are just starting your journey through the maze of digital commerce, we recommend you to stick with the functionality that Shopify offers.
 If you are already managing a prosperous business and require an online shop of enterprise quality, choose Magento.